 I was so disheartened yesterday when I saw that yet another author I had loved and trusted was included in a book compilation with known false teachers.
 It seems like it has become a weekly occurrence now.
 There is almost a feverish attempt to draw all people into the one world religion.
 And if you speak up about it, you are the one accused of being divisive.
 Which seems so backwards, doesn’t it?

-But it is exactly what is happening, proven by my own experience, as well as by many others, including Michelle Lesley and the folks over at Lighthouse Trails (as evidenced by prayer requests shared in their newsletters).
+But it is exactly what is happening, proven by my own experience, probably your own experience, as well as by many others.
 It takes a lot of courage to stand for what’s right today and perhaps even more courage to stand against what’s wrong.

 If you have decided to enter this battle for discernment on the front lines or to join the rescue effort (as I put it in this post) you will become extremely unpopular.
 There will be no adoring crowds around you.
 Even if you speak up in a godly way–lovingly, gently, comparing all false teachers and doctrines to what scripture teaches–you will feel the sting of antagonism and the chill of disapproval.